September 1 to 7

 Salon des Refuses

 If you are catching the Archibalds at the AGNSW, make it a daily double and head to the S H Ervin Gallery to see the ones that were rejected.
-This Sunday hear artists Nicholas Harding and Leslie Rice discussing their portraits in the exhibition.
+This Sunday hear a talk by artists discussing their portraits in the exhibition.
 Nick Stathopolous and Ben Smith will talk about their portraits

 The making of Midnight Oil

 Manly Art Gallery has a new exhibition delving into the formation of one of Australia’s iconic rock bands Midnight Oil.
 You can see the collection of stage props, instruments, original lyric music, memorabilia, posters and photos both from the band’s own collections and other private donors.
-There is also unseen film and audio and 25 years of the photos of the bands performers.
-An apt gallery to feature the works – as Midnight Oil had a huge and early following in the pubs and venues on the northern beaches.
-Free admission.
-There will be a talk on by Rob Hirst together with the band’s biographer Mark Dodshon and the curator Ross Heathcote as they discuss the stories behind the exhibition pieces ($10) August 30 6.30-8pm.
+There is unseen film and audio and 25 years of the photos of the bands performers.
+An apt gallery to feature the works as Midnight Oil had a huge and early following in the pubs and venues on the northern beaches.
+Free

 When and where: On now till 7 September Manly Art Gallery and Museum West Esplanade Tuesday to Sunday 10-5